originphp/website/source/docs/model/behaviors.md

 # Behaviors

 A behavior is way to add functionality to you models and then share this with other models, similar to controller components.
-Behaviors have the word behavior added on the end of the class and file name.
+Behaviors have Behavior added on the end of the class and filename.

 To create a behavior you will need to create a file in `src/Model/Behavior` folder and call it `FooBehavior`.